SiLVR: A Simple Language-based Video Reasoning Framework: Experiments

+\textbf{Impact of the ASR.} To analyze the impact of ASR, we remove the ASR module of our method and evaluate our method on eight benchmarks.
+The results are shown in Table~\ref{tab:asr}.
+From the table, we observe that ASR plays a crucial role across many benchmarks.
+On the lecture understanding benchmark Video-MMMU, incorporating ASR leads to a significant 12.0\% accuracy gain, which aligns with the intuition that spoken content in lectures provides essential cues.
+Additionally, adding ASR leads to a 12.0\% accuracy improvement on the movie understanding benchmark CinePile.
+Furthermore, in EgoLife and CGBench, which focus on analyzing short clues within long videos, ASR also provides notable gains.
+Finally, on general-purpose benchmarks like VideoMME and MMVU, adding ASR improves performance by a large margin, demonstrating that speech complements visual signals in multiple video understanding tasks.

 \textbf{Speech vs. Visual Caption Token Importance.} To evaluate the relative contribution of visual and audio information, we vary the fraction of tokens from speech transcripts and video captions and report the QA performance on VideoMME.
 As shown in Table~\ref{tab:token_compression}, the reduction of 50-75\% speech tokens (while keeping all visual caption tokens) leads to a significant decrease in performance (\textbf{11.4\%}-\textbf{20.7\%}).
 In comparison, dropping the same fraction of visual caption tokens (while keeping all speech tokens) results in a much smaller performance drop (\textbf{7.8\%}-\textbf{9.0\%}).
-The No Compression baseline retains all tokens, achieving an overall accuracy of 70.3\%.
-Our adaptive token reduction scheme, which prioritizes speech tokens and selectively reduces visual caption tokens, achieves an accuracy of 76.4\%, outperforming other baselines.
+There results indicate that speech tokens are more informative than visual caption tokens.

-\textbf{Analysis of Adaptive Token Reduction.} In Table~\ref{tab:clip_length_ablation}, we compare Adaptive Token Reduction (ATR) with several static baselines that use fixed video clip lengths.
+\textbf{Analysis of Adaptive Context Reduction.} In Table~\ref{tab:clip_length_ablation}, we compare Adaptive Context Reduction (ACR) with several static baselines that use fixed video clip lengths.
 Among all baselines, the variant that uses an 8-second clip length achieves the highest accuracy of 74.2\%.
 We note that a shorter clip variant (e.g., 1s) generates a large number of captions for long videos, which often exceeds the context window of the LLMs, thus leading to degraded performance.
-In contrast, a longer clips variant (e.g., 64s) reduces the number of captions at the cost of sacrificing the granularity of visual information, which also leads to lower accuracy.
-Compared to these static baselines, our proposed ATR consistently outperforms all fixed clip length baselines, surpassing the best-performing variant (8s) by a significant margin of \textbf{2.5\%}.
-These results demonstrate that ATR effectively reduces redundant tokens by adaptively adjusting the clip length, offering flexibility and strong performance.
+In contrast, a longer clip variant (e.g., 64s) reduces the number of captions at the cost of sacrificing the granularity of visual information, which also leads to lower accuracy.
+Compared to these static baselines, our proposed ACR consistently outperforms all fixed clip length baselines, surpassing the best-performing variant (8s) by a significant margin of \textbf{2.5\%}.
+These results demonstrate that ACR effectively reduces redundant tokens by adaptively adjusting the clip length, offering flexibility and strong performance.